k0staa/k0staa.github.io/_posts/2020-02-09-siddhi-stream-analyze.markdown

 ~~~
 Some things definitely need to be explained.

-First of all, I'm using the `se.transmode.gradle:gradle-docker:1.2` plugin that allows me to build a docker image from the application.
+First of all, I'm using the `se.transmode.gradle:gradle-docker:1.2` plugin that allows me to build a docker image for the application.
 That's why I created few custom code blocks: `configure`, `copyJar` task, `appDocker` task.

 Secondly, I'm using `spring-boot-starter-webflux` but to tell the truth it's not needed in this example and you can easily replace it with `spring-boot-starter-web`.